cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

 - Validate that transaction parses correctly (for details see below)
 - Check that transaction contains given output number
 - Extract amount of the given output
-- Sign (using app session key generated at app start) tuple `(TxHash, OutputNumber, Amount)` and return the tuple together with the signature
+- Sign (using app session key generated at app start) tuple `(TxHash, OutputNumber, Amount)` and return the tuple together with the signature.

+Note on HMAC: We use `HMAC_SHA256(key=32 byte session key, message=(txHash,outNum,amount))` to compute the signature digest and return first 16 bytes of it.
+This should be resilient enough to birthday paradox and other attacks as the key is just per session and we Ledger's signing speed is slow. ❓(IOHK): Is this enough?

 **Ledger transaction parsing compatibility**